OUR TEACHING TEAM

 Faye Blumberg (She/Her)

-After years of soccer and running, Faye stumbled across the practice to find recovery of her aching body.
-The more she practiced, she witnessed the shifts and transformations within her that went far beyond body restoration.
-She believes yoga can affect every individual and every community.
 In 2019 she decided to combine some of her passions; teaching, yoga, and inclusivity.
 Her 200 hour teacher training was focused on empowering all bodies to practice yoga.
 She strives to provide an environment where individuals feel safe and supported to express their individuality and uniqueness.
-Truly believing yoga is for everyBODY, Faye is eager to provide considerations and modifications for all abilities.
+Truly believing yoga is for everyBODY, Faye is eager to provide considerations and modifications for all abilities. -

 -